NeNorvalls/express_practice/readme.md

 ![Guessing Game](https://i.ibb.co/7CQFJ1T/sample.png)

-## Preview
+## Overview

-This is a simple web application that combines frontend technologies (HTML, CSS, JavaScript) with a Node.js backend using Express.
-The game logic involves guessing a number within a specified range, and the results are saved to a file on the server.
+This project is a simple web application that integrates frontend technologies (HTML, CSS, JavaScript) with a Node.js backend using Express.
+The game involves guessing a number within a specified range, and the results are saved to a file on the server.

-## Frontend (HTML, CSS, JavaScript)
+## Frontend (HTML, CSS, JavaScript) with Bootstrap v5

-- **HTML:** The structure of the webpage is defined using HTML.
+- **HTML:** Defines the structure of the webpage.
-- **CSS:** Custom styling for the game interface is defined in the `styles.css` file.
+- **CSS:** Custom styling for the game interface is provided in the `styles.css` file, enhanced by Bootstrap v5.
 - **JavaScript:** The game logic is implemented using JavaScript in the `script.js` file.

-## Styling (`styles.css`)
+## Styling (`styles.css`) with Bootstrap v5

-- Custom styling for the game interface is defined in the `styles.css` file.
+- Custom styling for the game interface is defined in the `styles.css` file, complemented by Bootstrap v5 for a responsive and modern design.
 - The `body` element has a background color of `#f0f0f0`.
 - The game container has a maximum width of `450px`, a background color of `#8b0000`, border radius of `10px`, and is centered on the page.
-- The primary button has a background color of `#ffc107`, bold white text, and no border.
+- The primary button has a Bootstrap class (`btn btn-primary`) for styling (`background-color: #ffc107;`, `color: #8b0000;`).
+- The game interface benefits from Bootstrap's utility classes for spacing (`mt-3`, `mb-3`) and text alignment (`text-center`).
+- Responsive design is enhanced using Bootstrap's grid system.

 ## Media Queries